Who can use Launch codes

 One of the biggest advantages of Launch codes is the flexibility companies have when deciding who can use them.

-Instead of manually creating individual codes for every employee, Launch allows admins to control eligibility at the organizational level through employee segmentation, email domain matching and active employee management.
+Instead of creating and managing individual employee codes, Launch allows admins to control eligibility through email domain matching, active employee management and employee tagging.

 This makes Launch codes scalable for both small teams and large employee merchandise programs.